 Right now, this is probably being sung, hummed, and whistled all throughout the Universe.

-I like to think that somewhere out there exists a Cantina not unlike Mos Eisley from Star Wars, where this tune is being covered by some extremely talented extraterrestrials on similar instruments to ours.
+I like to think that somewhere out there exists a Cantina not unlike the one in Mos Eisley from Star Wars, where this tune is being covered by some extremely talented extraterrestrials on similar instruments to ours.
 Only so many ways to ring a string, resonate a reed, blow through a metal tube, alter waves on a synthesizer, and rhythmically bang on things.

 NOTE: 4/37 (base 10) = 4/31 (base 12)